The First Purge: Plot

 At the NFFA headquarters, Updale becomes suspicious of an increase in murder and masked participants' presence.
 Reviewing the video footage of the Purge, she notices vans full of masked killers arriving and realizes that they are mercenary groups killing civilians.
 Sabian sent the mercenaries to make the experiment look successful and eventually to help balance the wealth disequilibrium between the rich and the poor.
 Updale protests this tampering, realizing that the NFFA only wants to eradicate the poor to save the expense of social programs.
-With his corruption exposed, Sabian has Updale taken to Staten Island to be executed before erasing all footage.
+With his corruption exposed, Sabian has Updale taken to Staten Island where she is executed, and then orders to have all footage of this erased.

 Dmitri and his gang escape through the streets until unknown assailants attack them.
 The gang disposes of them all and discovers they are mercenaries.
 Realizing they were sent by the NFFA, who had also planted weapons in the area to provoke participation, Dmitri and his crew decide to take a stand against them and protect the neighborhood.
 After saving local shop owner Freddy and his associates, they go to Nya's apartment building to try and save her and her friends, but NFFA drones shoot and kill most of Dmitri's gang.
 Dmitri calls Nya and warns her of the mercenaries' invasion.
 Dmitri later kills several mercenaries and helps Nya's group to hide in a safe space.
 More mercenaries are about to shoot a rocket-propelled grenade into the apartments when a deranged Skeletor arrives and eliminates some mercenaries before being killed.
 Dmitri grabs a piece of plastic explosive and gives it to Nya to throw it while he shoots it until it explodes, killing the remaining mercenaries.
 As sirens sound at the end of the Purge, a wounded Dmitri is hailed as a hero and states that the survivors must fight back.

 Sabian later calls this experimental Purge a success and announces that a nationwide Purge may begin as soon as the following year.